WillsonV/DSA/docs/Linkedlist.md

 ### Detect loop in a linked list

-What is Loop in LL: when next pointer of a the node in linked list points to the already existing node of the linked list.
+What is Loop in LL: The next of last node instead of being null points to some earlier node of linked list.
+In general -> when next pointer of a the node in linked list points to the already existing node of the linked list.

 ### Approach to detect loop in linked list: